-How to maintain your confidence when language learning
+- How to maintain your confidence when language learning

 What I will be plainly upfront about is that these mistakes are entirely part of the learning process.
 Instead of getting bogged down by them, use them as a motivator to keep learning.
 Don’t take things personally.
 And a piece of advice that always helped me: even Germans themselves make mistakes when speaking their own native language!

-Set concrete milestones

-If your goal is to become fluent in German in 3 months
+Set concrete milestones to learn German in 3 months

 Your answer may look something like: I need to learn German in order to pass a test to study at university.
 Or I need to learn German to apply for a particular job.
 No matter the context, your goals should be based on what you personally need to learn, because it’s not useful to spend time learning vocabulary that isn’t relevant for when you need to use German in real life.

 Structure learning around the best methods for you

 For me personally, it was extremely difficult to learn German completely from speaking.
 I learned the most effectively when I could also see how the word was spelled, and then also write it down.
-This makes sense, because my strongest points in German are reading and writing.
+This makes sense because my strongest points in German are reading and writing.